Trial Gardens

 Today eight perimeter plots are planted and maintained by local garden clubs in an annual competition.
 The largest plot is managed by the Garden Center as a test garden.
 The four inner plots are dedicated as herb gardens representing culinary, fragrance, medicinal, and wedding themes.
 They are designed, planted, and maintained by the Herb Society of America, Grosse Pointe Unit.

-Trial Gardens Competition: Each year the Garden Center invites local garden clubs to take part in their annual judged competition.
-Participating clubs must create their designs according to an annual theme selected by the previous year’s first-place winner.
-Our 2024 theme selected by Grosse Pointe Farm & Garden is A Butterfly Garden.
+Trial Gardens Competition: Each year the Garden Center invites eight local garden clubs to take part in their annual judged competition.
+Participating clubs must create and maintain their designs according to an annual theme selected by the previous year’s first-place winner.
+Our 2025 theme chosen by Grand Marais Garden Club is A Cottage Garden.

 Competition